MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels.md

     ![Prompt where users enter a justification](media/Sensitivity-label-justification-required.png)

 - **Require users to apply a label to their email and documents.** Also known as mandatory labeling, you can require that a label must be applied before users can save documents and send emails.
 Use this option to help increase your labeling coverage.
 The label can be assigned manually by the user, automatically as a result of a condition that you configure, or be assigned by default (the default label option described above).
-Here's the prompt shown in Outlook when a user is required to assign a label.
+The prompt shown in Outlook when a user is required to assign a label:

     ![Prompt in Outlook asking user to apply required label](media/sensitivity-labels-mandatory-prompt-aipv2-outlook.PNG)

     > [!NOTE]
     > Mandatory labeling requires an Azure Information Protection subscription.
 To use this feature, you must install the [Azure Information Protection unified labeling client](https://docs.microsoft.com/azure/information-protection/rms-client/install-unifiedlabelingclient-app).
 This client runs only on Windows, so this feature is not yet supported on Mac, iOS, and Android.

-- **Provide help link to a custom help page.** If your users aren’t sure what your sensitivity labels mean or how they should be used, you can provide a Learn More URL that appears at the bottom of the **Sensitivity label** menu in the Office apps.
+- **Provide help link to a custom help page.** If your users aren’t sure what your sensitivity labels mean or how they should be used, you can provide a Learn More URL that appears at the bottom of the **Sensitivity label** menu in the Office apps:

     ![Learn more link on Sensitivity button on Ribbon](media/Sensitivity-label-learn-more.png)